fm-dev-mx/real_estate_insights/README.md

 The complete automation flow consists of the following steps:

-### Step 1: Inventory Data Collection (Current Functionality)
+### Step 1: Inventory Data Collection (Complete)

 This Python script automates the login process to a real estate portal and the download of property inventory in XLS format.
 It includes interaction with download submenus.
+The script now also handles automatic conversion of `.xls` files to `.xlsx` for improved data processing compatibility.

 **Script location:** `src/data_collection/download_inventory.py`

+### Step 2: Data Cleaning, Validation, and Normalization (In Progress)

+We have defined a detailed PostgreSQL database schema for property data and are now focusing on implementing the data cleaning, validation, and normalization logic.
+This involves processing the downloaded Excel files, cleaning inconsistencies, normalizing data formats, and preparing data for storage.

+**Script location:** `src/data_processing/clean_data.py`

+### Step 3: Data Storage (Planned)

+This step involves persisting processed data into a PostgreSQL database.
+The database schema has been designed to support complex queries and future scalability.

 ### Future Steps:

-*   **Step 2: Data Cleaning, Validation, and Normalization:** Processing the downloaded XLS file, cleaning inconsistencies, and normalizing data formats.
-*   **Step 3: Data Storage:** Persisting processed data in a database (e.g., Supabase) or temporary JSON.
 *   **Step 4: Top Property Selection:** Filtering and selecting high-potential properties based on configurable criteria.
 *   **Step 5: PDF Analysis:** Extracting key data from property brochures in PDF format.
 *   **Step 6 (Optional): AI Image Analysis:** Exploring the feasibility of using AI for extracting features from property images.